 We continued towards the tower (7), which stood nearby.
 The pine trees which we see here today were planted a short while after Israel was established, in order to provide employment options for the residents of the area.
 In the 1960s, the tower was built in the heart of the forest thanks to donations given by Jewish communities in New Zealand, Australia, and Hong Kong.
 It was built for the forest keepers, who used it to locate wildfires.
 When the pine trees around the tower grew higher and blocked the view, they made the tower higher.
 And today, it soars to a height of four floors.

-The trail continues from the eastern side of the picnic area, that encircles the tower.
-It’s easy to get confused, because there are so many trails in this area, so make sure you see the Israel National Trail mark.
+The trail continues from the eastern side of the picnic area, which encircles the tower.
+It’s easy to get confused because there are so many trails in this area, so make sure you see the Israel National Trail mark.
 There’s also a yellow bicycle sign.

 We continued on the descending trail for about 200 meters until we reached a sign showing us the “Bericha Trail” (8).
 The trail is 2 km long and is centered around the story of the Bericha Movement, an underground organized effort that helped Jewish Holocaust survivors immigrate to the Land of Israel after World War II.
 It wasn’t easy, because when the war ended, the British mandate ruled the Land of Israel and limited the number of immigrants who were allowed to enter.
 That’s why many immigrated illegally.
 We followed the Israel National Trail, so we didn’t go on the Bericha Trail, but if you have time, it leads to the same point.